AdamWongCH/fabric-nl-analytics/docs/learning-guide.md

 ---

 # 🔗 Relationships = Meaning

 ResaleTransaction → located_at → Location
 ResaleTransaction → sold_in → SaleMonth

-👉 Relationships must read like English
+👉 Relationships should read like natural language

 ---

-# 🧠 How the Agent Thinks
+# 🧠 How the Data Agent Works

+The agent does NOT “understand” like a human.

+It follows a structured process:

 Question → Map entities → Apply filters → Aggregate → Answer

 ---

-## Example

-**Question:**
-> average resale price in Tampines in January

-**Mapping:**
+# 🧠 Thinking Like the Agent

+When you ask a question, don’t treat it as free-form language.

+Break it into **three parts**:

+---

+## 1. What is the subject?

+Which entity are we querying?

+Example:
+- ResaleTransaction

+---

+## 2. What are the filters?

+What conditions apply?

+Example:
 - Tampines → Location.town
 - January → SaleMonth

+---

+## 3. What is the operation?

+Are we summarising or listing data?

+Example:
 - average → AVG(resale_price)

 ---

+## Example Breakdown

+**Question:**
+> average resale price in Tampines in January

+**Thinking:**
+- Entity → ResaleTransaction
+- Filters → town = TAMPINES, month = January
+- Operation → AVG(resale_price)

+---

+👉 If a query fails, revisit these three parts.

+---

 # ⚠️ Why Queries Fail

+Most failures are predictable.

+---

 ## 1. Mixing Detail + Summary

-Error:
+**Error:**
 transaction_id not in GROUP BY

-Cause:
+**Cause:**
-- mixing row-level + aggregated data
+- mixing row-level data with aggregated results

 ---